-GMF's Marshall Seminars address leadership issues for which there is no clarity of solution.
-Lasting from two to three days, they allow GMF's smart-power network to gather for an exchange of strategies and best practices and brainstorm next steps and opportunities to collaborate.
-Set in the cities that best showcase the dynamics of issues being examined, the seminars provide a highly stimulating environment for innovative thinking and transformative action.
+GMF's Marshall Seminars address leadership issues for which there is no agreement with regards to solutions.
+Lasting from two to three days, they convene GMF’s smart power network to explore strategies and best practices through a transatlantic lens and identify opportunities for transatlantic collaboration.
+Set in the cities that best showcase the dynamics of issues being examined, the seminars provide an inspirational setting for creative thinking and mapping out of transformative action.

 GMF's Marshall Seminars are exclusive to GMF alumni, including those from the Marshall Memorial Fellowship, Manfred Wörner Seminar, Transatlantic Inclusion Leaders Network, Transatlantic Forum for Migration and Integration, Asmus Policy Entrepreneurs Fellowship, APSA Congressional Fellowship, and New Länder Fellowship.